 Known as the Bright Hill Temple, it’s a majestic Buddhist monastery and one of the biggest Buddhist’s temples in Singapore.
-In fact, you can discover art and culture in this beautiful colourful setting while learning about a century worth of the temple’s history.
+In fact, you can discover art and culture in this beautiful colourful setting while learning about a century worth of the history at this exotic temple.
+Additionally, it’s one of the best temples in Singapore.

 📍88 Bright Hill Rd, Singapore 574117

-Surprisingly, this alluring place is not well known.
+Many people are not familiar with the alluring Japanese Cemetery Park in Singapore.
 Stroll through a cherry blossom wonderland with stunning Japanese architecture and floral archways.
-Equally, it’s one of the most instagrammable places in Singapore.
+Additionally, it’s one of the most instagrammable places in Singapore.

 📍 22 Chuan Hoe Ave, Singapore 549854